 We Investigate Trucking Companies

-After a crash, our law firm will protect your rights
+After a crash, our law firm can protect your rights

 Truck wrecks tend to be much more difficult to deal with than crashes involving two passenger cars.
 Instead of being up against another individual, your opponent is the trucking company.
 And trucking companies have massive resources to bring to bear to protect their own interests.
 They'll dispatch "rapid response" teams to the accident site to collect evidence and start building a case, and they have teams of attorneys, investigators and insurance adjusters on their side to reduce or deny your claim.

 They don't have the right to push you around.
-That's why you need Jones Justice.
-For over a decade, Chad Jones Law, P.C. has been fighting for the rights of people injured in truck crashes in College Station and throughout central Texas.
+That's why you deserve Jones Justice.
+For over a decade, Chad Jones Law, P.C. has been fighting for the rights of people injured in truck crashes in the Bryan-College Station area, Waco and throughout central Texas.

 You have a right to justice.
-We'll find the evidence you need.
+We can search for the evidence that matters.

 Any injury claim is decided by the facts of the case, and truck wrecks are no exception.
-An experienced truck accident lawyer from our firm will look for all of the following:
+An experienced truck accident lawyer from our firm can look for the following:

 - Hours of Service (HOS) Log: Truck drivers are required by federal law to take regular breaks and may only work a certain number of hours in a given period of time.
 The purpose of these laws is to keep truckers awake and alert.
 To ensure compliance with hours-of-service laws, truck drivers are required to log their hours - but the trucking company is only required to keep that log for six months, unless an attorney intervenes.
-As soon as you contact us and retain our firm, we'll call the trucking company right away and make sure they don't destroy that log.
+After you contact us and retain our firm, we can call the trucking company and demand that they don't destroy the HOS log.